IBM/eval-assist/README.md

 npm install
 ```

+_Note: you can run `npm run install:[backend|frontend]` to install components separatelly.
+This can be useful to customize the way you install them.
+For example: install the frontend running `npm run install:frontend` and install the backend dependencies using other package installer than `pip`, like `uv`._

 ### 4. Set the environment variables

 Both frontend and backend need a few environment variables to be set in order to work properly.